 Further information will be available here later in the year.

 A call for papers will be issued later in the year

 The Mystical Theology Network aims to hold annual academic conferences around the world.
 Our

 ability to run these is contingent on funding.
 We are currently

 applying for a number of grants.
-The next conference will be held in Dublin in January 2013.

 - The Mystical Theology Network sees it at as an important goal to meet